 Update 07/07/2017: Certain settings and modes make the TV brighter or dimmer, see our additional review notes below.

 The gray uniformity could be better on the LG UJ7700.
 Looking at the 50% gray uniformity test picture, large darker bands are visible and both sides are also darker.
 Watching our sports test clip during the testing, dirty screen effect is visible, and this in various sports like hockey and soccer.

 Looking at the 5% gray test picture, not much stands out and the overall picture looks pretty even, which is a good thing.

-The native black uniformity could be better on the UJ7700.
-Overall, the screen is pretty even with only a bit more clouding in the upper right region and also the top edge is a bit brighter.
+The UJ7700 overall black uniformity is bad.
+When the local dimming is turned off, the screen is pretty even with only a bit more clouding in the upper right region and also the top edge is a bit brighter.
 Note here that the test picture does look more grayish than really black, but the black uniformity test is not about the level of black but more the evenness of the black.

 When the local dimming is turned on, the black uniformity is very bad, as you can see on our test picture.
 There is a lot of blooming near the white cross of our test image, making the center of the screen way more bright than both sides.
 This is why the standard deviation number is so big when compared to the native standard deviation.
 Since the local dimming is so bad on this TV when set to max, it will cause more issues than if it was completely turned off.
 In a case like this, it is often recommended to completely turn off this feature.